OnePlus 5 With 8GB of RAM, Dual Rear Camera Setup Launched

 Let's now get to the design aspect of the OnePlus 5.
 The smartphone is built out of anodised aluminium and does indeed look like the iPhone 7 Plus, with the primary difference being the shape of the Home Button.
 OnePlus has even mimicked the antenna lines of the iPhone 7 Plus.
 The company is boasting of the slimness of the OnePlus 5, calling it the "slimmest OnePlus flagship ever" at 7.25mm.

-During the event, OnePlus elaborated on the design of the OnePlus 5.
+During the announcement, OnePlus elaborated on the design of the OnePlus 5.
 OnePlus co-founder Carl Pei showed off a new "continuous hard line around the edge of the phone", called the Horizon Line.
-The smartphone also sports rounder corners compared to previous offerings, and also features the iPhone 7 Plus-like crescent-shaped antenna on the top and bottom.
+The smartphone also sports more rounded corners compared to previous offerings, and also features the iPhone 7 Plus-like crescent-shaped antenna lines on the top and bottom.

 OnePlus 5 will be available in two colour variants - Midnight Black and Slate Grey.
 It retains the dual speakers as well as the 3.5mm audio jack on the bottom panel.
 Other features carried on from previous generations of OnePlus smartphones include hardware capacitive keys (with the option of onscreen navigation) and the Alert Slider.